kimdesok/DeepPATH/README.md

 From [3].
 This figure illustrates nicely for three representative approaches for WSI classification schemes.
 The aim 1 was accomplished following the scheme (a).
 In aim 2, the scheme (c) will be explored.

 ## Aim 3.
+To utilize the previously obtained representation to detect gene mutation by the tissue image analysis
+1) To try the patch classification models.
+2) To try the WSI classification models.

+## Aim 4.
 To provide a commercial SaaS on the cloud focusing on data QC and MLOps

 1) The surgery/oncology lab sends the patient specimens for a slide preparation lab.
 2) The slide preparation lab prepares the slides and scan them to generate WSI images.